 Textbook readings with embedded videos.

-Course Requirements Checklist.
+Course Requirements Checklist

-After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in Module/Week 1.
+After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

 Discussions are collaborative learning experiences.
 Therefore, the student will create a thread in response to the provided prompt for each Discussion.
 Each thread must be at least 200 words and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to 2 classmates’ threads.
 Each reply must be at least 50 words.

 Homework Assignments (17)

 The student will complete homework assignments within WebAssign.
 The student will be allowed multiple attempts to answer each question.
 For modules with quizzes or exams, the student must score at least 70% on the homework before taking the exam or quiz.

 Each quiz will cover the Learn material for the assigned modules.
 Each quiz will be open-book/open-notes and will be completed in WebAssign.
 The student will be allowed 3 attempts at each quiz.

 Each exam will cover the Learn material for the assigned modules.
 Each exam will be open-book/open-notes, and have a 1-hour and 30-minute time limit (2 hours for the final exam).
 Each exam will contain multiple-choice and short answer questions.
 The exams will be completed in WebAssign.